apache/nuttx-apps/system/zmodem/README.txt

     Then use the sz command on Linux to send the file to the target:

-      $ sudo sz <filename> t </dev/ttyS0 >/dev/ttyS0
+      $ sudo sz <filename> </dev/ttyS0 >/dev/ttyS0

     Where <filename> is the file that you want to send.

     The resulting file will be found where you have configured the Zmodem "sandbox" via CONFIG_SYSTEM_ZMODEM_MOUNTPOINT.

-    You can add the az -v option multiple times, each increases the level of debug output.
+    You can add the sz -v option multiple times, each increases the level of debug output.
 If you want to capture the Linux rz output, then re-direct stderr to a log file by adding 2>az.log to the end of the rz command.